lauraikon/IKON-documentation/theory/ikon-language.md

 ### ICONEMES

-Now that you learnt how words and principles you can build more complex sentence by adding our **iconemes**.
+Now that you learnt our words and principles you can build more complex sentence by adding our **iconemes**.
 An iconeme is a modifier with grammatical function which enrich the icon meaning
 Iconemes are:
 * **Gender markers**: male and female symbols
 * Imperative mode : exclamative point